 Go ahead and plant your seedlings close together.
 Basil doesn't mind extra density and they actually help support each other.

 Propagate Basil From Cuttings

 You can also take basil cuttings and create new plants.
 Gardeners call this "propagation."
-It gets you a mature plant much faster than starting from seed because you skip the first 6-8 weeks of the plants life.
+It gets you a mature plant much faster than starting from seed, because you skip the first six to eight weeks of the plant's life.

 For best propagation results, select basil stalks that are sturdy and long for cuttings.
 Make sure you take a cutting from a plant that hasn't flowered yet.

 Put your cuttings in vases or jars of water until roots form.
-Change out the water every 1-2 days until plants are ready.
-This should take 1-2 weeks.
+Change out the water every one or two days until plants are ready.
+This should take one to two weeks.

 Potting Basil Plants